DST-Det: Simple Dynamic Self-Training for Open-Vocabulary Object Detection: Experiments

-\textbf{Ablation on Offline Refinement.} In Tab.~\ref{tab:ablation_d}, we further show the effectiveness of offline refinement (OR).
-We find improvements on both COCO and LVIS datasets.
-However, the improvement of COCO is more significant than LVIS.
-This is because the total number of novel objects in COCO is larger than in LVIS.
-In summary, both OR and PLM work in complementary, which indicates that simple offline refinement is not a trivial extension.

-\textbf{Ablation on Various Schedules.} In Tab.~\ref{tab:ablation_c}, we verify the effectiveness of longer schedule training.
-After extending the schedule into 14.7 epochs, we still observe over 2.0\% improvements.
-Finally, we extend the training schedule to 59 epochs and still obtain 2.5\% improvements, as shown in Tab.~\ref{tab:ovd_benchmarks} (a).
-This indicates our method can be scaled up with longer training and stronger baselines.

-\textbf{Ablation on Source of Vocabulary.} We also verify the vocabulary source for novel classes in Tab.~\ref{tab:ablation_f}.
+\textbf{Ablation on Source of Vocabulary.} We also verify the vocabulary source for novel classes in Tab.~\ref{tab:ablation}(e).
 We experiment with two types of sources: the classes (including rare classes) defined in LVIS~\cite{lvis_data} and the classes defined in ImageNet~\cite{imagenet}.
-As shown in Tab.~\ref{tab:ablation_f}, our approach achieves considerable performance even when we \textit{do not} have access to the novel classes in the test dataset and use an external source of potential novel classes, i.e., ImageNet.
+As shown in Tab.~\ref{tab:ablation}(e), our approach achieves considerable performance even when we \textit{do not} have access to the novel classes in the test dataset and use an external source of potential novel classes, i.e., ImageNet.
+The source of large vocabulary maybe more important when adopting multi-dataset co-training.

 \textbf{GFLops and Parameter Analysis.} In Tab.~\ref{tab:gflops}, we list the GFLops and number of parameters during training and inference.
 Our method uses a frozen backbone and a learnable detection head, and the parameters mainly come from the backbone.
 When using a large backbone, CLIP RN50x64~\cite{CLIP}, the number of learnable parameters accounts for only one-twentieth of the total number.
 During training, our method will get 512 proposals per image and obtain its embeddings through RoIAlign~\cite{maskrcnn} and \textit{AttentionPool} operation of CLIP.
 Compared to the baseline model, our method contributes a significant amount of GFLops from \textit{AttentionPool} operation.
 During inference, we use the same inference pipeline in the baseline method and use 1000 proposals per image.
 A larger number of proposals leads to higher GFLops.